This post may contain affiliate links. Please read my disclosure policy for more details.

 - Add lentils, tomatoes, tomato paste, celery, and herbs.

-- Pour in the broth, bring to the boil, and cook simmering for about 35 minutes.
+- Pour in the broth, bring to a boil, and cook simmering for about 35 minutes.

-- When the lentils are done, shake some water and flour in a jam jar.
-This is called tadouira, and it’s basically a thickening mixture to use at the end of the cooking time.
-Feel free to skip this step if you want to keep it gluten free.
+- Shake some water and flour in a jam jar.
+This slurry is called tadouira, a thickening mixture to use at the end of cooking.
+Feel free to skip this step if you want to keep it gluten-free (see notes below).

-- Stir this mix of water and flour in the soup and cook for a further 5 minutes.
+- Stir this mix of water and flour in the soup and cook for 5 minutes.

 - Taste and adjust the seasoning.

-- Serve with chopped cilantro and fresh lemon juice to taste.
+- Serve with chopped cilantro or parsley, fresh lemon juice to taste, and crusty pita bread.

 Mediterranean lentil soup ingredients

-Lentils: both brown or green lentils are fine.
-Make sure to pick out any bad lentils, debris, and rinse them well.
+Lentils: They are a staple in the Mediterranean diet.
+Either green or brown lentils are fine.
+Pick out any bad lentils or debris, and rinse them well.

-Celery: the recipe uses ribs and leaves to bring more aromatic flavor.
+Celery: The recipe uses ribs and leaves to add a more aromatic flavor.
+For more texture and nutrition, you can also stir in chopped or diced carrots.

-Spices: the mix of turmeric, ginger and cinnamon makes this soup so delicious.
-You can skip turmeric if you don’t have any, but ginger and cinnamon are key ingredients here.
+Spices: The mix of turmeric, ginger, cinnamon, and ground cumin gives this soup wonderful aromatic notes and a fantastic Middle Eastern flare.
+You can skip turmeric if you have none, but ginger and cinnamon are key ingredients here.

-Tomatoes: although the traditional recipe uses fresh tomatoes, canned tomatoes work fine for convenience.
-The smooth tomato sauce (or passata) is perfect, but you can get the same texture by blending diced or whole tomatoes in a small food processor as I did here.
+Tomatoes: Although the traditional recipe uses fresh tomatoes, convenient canned tomatoes work just fine.
+The smooth tomato sauce (or passata) is perfect, but you can get the same texture by blending diced or whole tomatoes in a small food processor.

-Herbs: parsley and cilantro add extra aromatic flavor and they really make the difference.
+Herbs: Fresh parsley and cilantro (a.k .a. coriander in the UK) add extra aromatic flavor and make the difference.

-Broth: I used low-sodium vegetable broth, but you can use your favorite broth if you wish, just make sure you adjust the seasoning to taste.
+Broth: I used low-sodium vegetable broth, but you can use your favorite broth.
+Make sure you adjust the seasoning to taste.

-Flour: the original recipe calls for a mixture made of water and flour (called tadouira) and it’s basically a thickening mixture to use at the end of the cooking time.
-I use it too in this easy Mediterranean lentil recipe, but feel free to skip this step if you want to keep the soup gluten free.
+Flour: The recipe calls for a mixture of water and flour (called tadouira).
+This slurry helps thicken the soup at the end of the cooking time.
+Feel free to skip this step to keep the soup gluten-free.

-Salt & pepper: I think that 1 1/4 tsp of salt is fine when using low-sodium broth, but again, make sure you adjust the seasoning to your taste.
+Salt & pepper: The recipe’s salt quantity is fine when using low-sodium broth, but again, adjust the seasoning to your taste.

 Looking for more lentil recipes?

-Here are a great collection of 25+ green lentil recipes to chose from, plus a few of our fav family staples:
+Here is an excellent collection of 25+ green lentil recipes to choose from, plus a few of our favorite family staples:

 - Spicy lentil soup